Earthquake

 Tsunami of New Dreams: Filming survival

-Tsunami of New Dreams: Filming survivals Thursday, Dec 03, UTC 03:00 to 03:55 Organizer: art-science-media.com, ICAIOS International Centre for Aceh and Indian Ocean Studies, Prince Sultan University The producers and film director discuss the process of crafting a story of disaster recovery, future preparedness, and a unique example of stakeholder collaboration.
-This new documentary…
+Tsunami of New Dreams: Filming survivals Organizer: art-science-media.com, ICAIOS International Centre for Aceh and Indian Ocean Studies, Prince Sultan University The producers and film director discuss the process of crafting a story of disaster recovery, future preparedness, and a unique example of stakeholder collaboration.
+This new documentary feature film focuses on the 2004 Indian…

 Who’s missing information?
 Towards inclusive risk communication

 Who’s missing information?
-Towards inclusive risk communication Thursday, Dec 03, UTC 03:00 to 03:55 Organizer: The World Bank South Asia Climate and Disaster Risk Management Unit, Social Development Unit, & GFDRR Labs team; Ministry of Public Administration and Disaster Management, Sri Lanka; Google; California Governor’s Office of Emergency Services; and City of New Orleans…
+Towards inclusive risk communication Organizer: The World Bank South Asia Climate and Disaster Risk Management Unit, Social Development Unit, & GFDRR Labs team; Ministry of Public Administration and Disaster Management, Sri Lanka; Google; California Governor’s Office of Emergency Services; and City of New Orleans What makes some information more helpful than…

 Geo-powering Cities for Resilience

-Risk-informed development in Bangladesh Thursday, Dec 03, UTC 02:00 to 02:55 Organizer: National Resilience Programme (Programming Division Part), Bangladesh Planning Commission Although Bangladesh has made significant progress in disaster risk management, the country is still at risk of growing loss and damage due to disaster and climate stresses.
-Limitations are found in incorporating disaster…
+Risk-informed development planning in Bangladesh Organizer: National Resilience Programme (Programming Division Part), Bangladesh Planning Commission Although Bangladesh has made significant progress in disaster risk management, the country is still at risk of growing loss and damage due to disaster and climate stresses.
+Limitations are found in incorporating disaster and climate change risks in all…

 Expert collaboration to support disaster risk financing: Developing new models and views of risk